MarySalemme/zombie-paint/README.md

 As a user,
 So that I can have a different coloured background,
 I want to be able to fill the canvas with a different colour.

+As a user,
+So that I can keep my masterpieces,
+I want to be able to save my work.
 ```